 Definition of Ivy League in English:

-A group of long-established colleges and universities in the eastern US having high academic and social prestige.
-It includes Harvard, Yale, Princeton, Columbia, Dartmouth, Cornell, Brown, and the University of Pennsylvania: [as modifier]: an Ivy League school
+A group of long-established universities in the eastern US having high academic and social prestige.
+It includes Harvard, Yale, Princeton, and Columbia.

 - Yale University set an Ivy League record by accepting only 8.6 percent of its 21,099 applicants.

 - The financial reward for academic activities is enormous, as children who get into the ‘right’ preschool can go on to top-class primary and secondary schools, and hopefully an Ivy League university.

 - A lot of Koreans dream about sending their kids to an Ivy League University, so what better preparation, they think, is there than a North American high school?

 1930s: with reference to the ivy traditionally growing over the walls of the university buildings.

 Definition of Ivy League in:

 What do you find interesting about this word or phrase?

 Comments that don't adhere to our Community Guidelines may be moderated or removed.